The importance of early detection

 The APGAR score: This is a tool used to assess a newborn’s overall health.
 Low APGAR scores can be indicative of HIE and other health concerns.
 APGAR is an acronym that stands for:

-- Appearance: For example, does the baby’s skin tone look blue or pale?
+- Appearance: Does the baby’s skin tone look blue or pale?

 - Pulse: Does the baby have a normal heart rate?